mdanas5221/myquerytool/README.md

 If you find a bug, have a feature suggestion, or have an idea that could improve MyQueryTool, feel free to open an issue or reach out.

-Your feedback can help shape future versions of MyQueryTool. 🚀
+Your feedback can help shape future versions of myquerytool.

 ---